stefaniuk/dotfiles-v1/README.md

 * Mac OS X
 * Ubuntu

-However, most of the scripts should work well on the other Linux distributions.
-If the installation ends with a message _"Operating system not supported"_ see the [`system_detect` function](https://github.com/stefaniuk/dotfiles/blob/master/lib/resources/bash/.bash_system#L3) and examine the following [condition statement](https://github.com/stefaniuk/dotfiles/blob/master/dotfiles#L134-L142).
+Most of the scripts should work well with other Linux distributions.
+If the installation ends with a message _"Operating system not supported"_ see the [`system_detect` function](https://github.com/stefaniuk/dotfiles/blob/master/lib/resources/bash/.bash_system#L3) and examine the following [condition statement](https://github.com/stefaniuk/dotfiles/blob/master/dotfiles#L153-L156).

 Installation
 ------------